Amelie477/amelieuxdesigner/README.md

 ## 🛠️ What I Work On
 - **📌 UX Research & Strategy** – Understanding user pain points and improving workflows
-- **🛒 E-Commerce UX** – Experience in optimizing membership and customer engagement in digital commerce
+- **🛒 E-Commerce UX Design** – Experience in optimizing membership and customer engagement in digital commerce
 - **🧩 API & Developer Experience (DX)** – Exploring how to make API-driven platforms more intuitive
 - **🎨 UI & Interaction Design** – Creating clear, efficient, and scalable design solutions